cameronabel/HairSalon/README.md

 - Still within the `HairSalon` directory, execute `dotnet run`

+### Stretch Goals

+- Styling is in okay state
+- Appointment creation pulls Client data from DB on the fly, and restricts selection of Stylists that do not match the desired service or who are no longer employed
+- Terminate and rehire your stylists

 ## Known Bugs

 - ViewBag issues crop up, but may be resolved when not editing the project